seed-rs/seed-rs.org/crate/guides/events.md

 ## Window events
 We handle events triggered by the overall window specially, since it doesn't fit directly into our virtual DOM.
-We pass to `Seed::App::build::window_events()` a function that accepts a ref to `Model`, and returns a `Vec<devents::Listener>`.
+We pass to `App::builder::window_events()` a function that accepts a ref to `Model`, and returns a `Vec<devents::Listener>`.
 We use it to control which listeners are attached to the window based on the model.
 Excerpt from the [window_events](https://github.com/seed-rs/seed/blob/master/examples/window_events/src/lib.rs)